Coronavirus: advice if you use direct payments for social care

 • statutory sick pay for PAs with Covid-19 symptoms,

 • self-funders, and

 • keeping safe.

 Where can I get further advice?

-The Department of Health and Social Care has published further advice in the form on the Skills for Care website.
-This will be updated regularly.
+The Department of Health and Social Care has published further advice on the Skills for Care website.
 You can read the advice here.

 This blog will be updated if more information becomes available.
 Last updated 13.11.20